-The Christmas Ship Parade will open Friday, December 4th, in North Portland Harbor.
-The Christmas Ships Parade will run for 15 nights through Sunday December 20th.
-There will not be a parade on Sunday, December 6th or Monday, December 14th.
+The Christmas Ship Parade will open Friday, December 3rd on the Columbia River in the area of North Portland Harbor.
+The Christmas Ships Parade will run for 15 nights through Tuesday December 21st.
+There will be no parades on Dec 5th, 9th, 13th, and 16th.

 Many restaurants and hotels along the Columbia and Willamette rivers are already taking reservations with nights already booked for some evenings.